AweSamNet/EFEagerLoad/README.md

 ## Usage

-Once set up, using the class is as simple as this (breakdown follows):
+Once set up, using the class is as simple as this:

     public class TestRepository
     {